DSNP-org/dsnp-web/blog/_posts/2025-03-05-rightscon-readout.md

 title: "Expanding the Decentralized Social Networking Protocol (DSNP) Community at RightsCon, Taiwan"
 author: Sarah Nicole
 tags: governance
-blurb: This week at RightsCon Taiwan, the DSNP community took a major step forward.
+blurb: Last month at RightsCon Taiwan, the DSNP community took a major step forward.
 As an official RightsCon Satellite event, Project Liberty Institute hosted the first DSNP community meeting, drawing a full room of over 40 participants.
 ---

 Stewardship of the Decentralized Social Networking Protocol (DSNP), a public-interest infrastructure protocol available as a public utility, is central to Project Liberty Institute's mission.